semihdesticioglu/semihdesticioglu/index.md

 <img src="https://miro.medium.com/max/2000/1*9N7PTJYYvUEqIQZnDJh4LQ.jpeg" width="500"  height="300"/>

-I analyzed Airbnb Istanbul data and answer some questions about the data.
+I analyzed Airbnb Istanbul data and answered some questions about the data.
 The project’s scope is exploratory data analysis with visuals and maps, applying a statistical test to data to answer the questions correctly.

-All analyses are can be found on Medium Post : [https://medium.com/analytics-vidhya/airbnb-istanbul-data-analysis-b510c98a37e4](https://medium.com/analytics-vidhya/airbnb-istanbul-data-analysis-b510c98a37e4)
+All analyses can be found on Medium Post : [https://medium.com/analytics-vidhya/airbnb-istanbul-data-analysis-b510c98a37e4](https://medium.com/analytics-vidhya/airbnb-istanbul-data-analysis-b510c98a37e4)

 Github Repo : [https://github.com/semihdesticioglu/airbnb_istanbul](https://github.com/semihdesticioglu/airbnb_istanbul)